-Keith Wilbur is in his 15th year directing both the men’s and women’s water polo programs at Santa Clara University.
+Keith Wilbur is in his 16th year directing both the men’s and women’s water polo teams at Santa Clara University.

-Wilbur was hired in July of 2002 and has become the winningest coach in SCU water polo history.
-He has recruited and coached six Association of Collegiate Water Polo Coaches (ACWPC) All-Americans, led both men’s and women’s programs to their best-ever seasons, including taking the women’s team to the Western Water Polo Association (WWPA) Championship game in 2009 and has twice been named WWPA Coach of the Year.
+Wilbur, an accomplished collegiate player, is the winningest coach in school history for both programs.
+He has recruited and coached six Association of Collegiate Water Polo Coaches (ACWPC) All-Americans, led both men’s and women’s programs to their best-ever seasons, including taking the women to the 2009 Western Water Polo Association (WWPA) Championship game and has twice been named WWPA Coach of the Year.

 His men’s program achieved a No. 10 national ranking in 2009 by the Collegiate Water Polo Association (CWPA), and both programs have enjoyed extended time ranked among the nation’s top 20.
 The women’s team's best ranking came in 2007, when the CWPA tabbed the Broncos No. 12.

-Not only have his teams excelled athletically, his student-athletes have posted a 100 percent graduation rate on the women’s side and over 95 percent on the men’s side.
-As recently as July of 2012, the Bronco women’s team placed a league-best 11 student-athletes on the WWPA All-Academic team.
+Not only have his teams excelled athletically, his student-athletes have posted a 100 percent graduation rate on the women’s side and more than 95 percent on the men’s side.

 The Broncos best-ever record on the men’s side came in 2009, when SCU went 22-12 and advanced into the WWPA semifinals, behind All-America driver Jack Wall, who finished his collegiate career among the most accomplished water polo players in school history.

-The Bronco women’s best overall record of 25-8, came in 2006.
-In 2009 SCU was one win away from its first-ever NCAA tournament berth.
+The Bronco women’s best overall record of 25-8 occurred in 2006.
+In 2009, SCU was one win away from its first-ever NCAA tournament berth.
 Utility player Lindsey Bacolini was the program’s first Division I All-American in 2006 and lefty Amy Lamb was honored as an All-American in 2009.

 Prior to being hired at Santa Clara, he served as the top assistant at San Jose State University in 2002, helping the Spartans rank as high as No. 6 nationally.

-Wilbur is a 1996 honors graduate of Princeton University, earning his degree in economics.
-He helped the Tigers win three Ivy League Championships as team captain and goalie.
+Wilbur, who was hired in July 2002, is a 1996 honors graduate of Princeton University, earning his bachelor’s degree in economics.
+He helped the Tigers win three Ivy League Championships as a goalie and team captain.